-Although the information is pretty fresh it still looks like this might be a few years out.
-According to the article, the plan is to have a “dual currency” nation that includes both the fiat hryvnia and Bitcoin as legal tender by the start of 2023.
+Although the information is pretty fresh, it still looks like this might be a few years out.
+According to the article, the plan is to have a “dual currency” nation that includes the fiat hryvnia and Bitcoin as legal tender by 2023.
 It will be interesting to see how this plays out.
 How will this experiment of a fiat currency alongside sound money even work?
-I would suspect based on the history of money that in the end the soundest money will win out and make the hryvnia irrelevant.
+Based on the history of money, I would suspect that in the end, the soundest money will win out and make the hryvnia irrelevant.

 Also, another test will be the adoption of Bitcoin as legal tender in a much larger and more developed nation:

-- GDP of Ukraine was $155 billion as compared to El Salvador’s $24 billion.
+- The GDP of Ukraine was $155 billion compared to El Salvador’s $24 billion.

 Therefore, finding a useful and efficient way to transition to a “dual currency” is a much larger task at this point.
-And how this plays out in El Salvador and in Ukraine will have lasting effects on adoption around the world.
-Maybe this is a glimpse of how Bitcoin revolutionizes money in a more peaceful and promising way rather than by force as happens with fiat.
+And how this plays out in El Salvador and Ukraine will have lasting effects on adoption worldwide.
+Maybe this is a glimpse of how Bitcoin revolutionizes money in a more peaceful and promising way rather than using force, as happens with fiat.
 Only Bitcoin time will tell.